hashtag-squirrel/in-the-meowment/README.md

 - Circles and rounded boxes show up in different parts of the page
 - All borders used throughout the page have a consistent thickness of 2px
 - Margins were mostly kept at two sizes of 15px and 30px
+- The header and footer sections appear on every page in the same styling

 #### Images